sympy/sympy-live/README.rst

     :target: https://travis-ci.org/sympy/sympy-live

-Online Shell for SymPy (sympy-live) is a simple web application based on Google App Engine, which allows to evaluate Python code with SymPy in web browsers.
+Online Shell for SymPy (sympy-live) is a simple web application based on Google App Engine(GAE), which allows to evaluate Python code with SymPy in web browsers.

 This is accomplished by providing a HTML/JavaScript GUI for entering source code and visualization of output, and a server part which evaluates the requested source code.
-Note that this shell is not scalable and it uses only one instance on GAE(Google App Engine),thus all evaluation requests are queued and it may take quite a lot of time, before our code can be evaluated (depending on the current load of the instance).
+Note that this shell is not scalable and it uses only one instance on GAE,thus all evaluation requests are queued and it may take quite a lot of time, before our code can be evaluated (depending on the current load of the instance).